 With this in mind, it’s also smart to adjust your settings accordingly, as this can determine your performance as you play.
 Take a few moments to look through the settings and if anything catches your eye, try tinkering with it.
 Swapping controls, adjusting the graphics, and even changing the movement can alter how you play — many times for the better.

-We are going to break down tips for all of the main game modes in Battle Royale.
-Before we do that, though, let’s talk about how you start your game.
-The landing zone that you select right at the start of the match will determine the flow of everything else.
-If you pick wrong, it can mean a swift death.
-Only the most confident and skilled shooters can make their way to the hottest named zones like The Daily Bugle.
+Before we dive into more advanced tips, let’s talk about how you start your game.
+The landing zone you select right at the start of the match will determine the flow of everything else.
+If you pick wrong, it can lead to an early elimination.
+Only the most confident and skilled shooters can make their way to the hottest named zones like Tilted Towers.
 Those places are just a murder fest waiting to happen if you aren’t prepared.

-Instead, you will want to choose those unnamed houses and areas on the map that are typically found near the named locations.
+Instead, you might want to consider landing at those unnamed houses and areas on the map that are typically found near the named locations.
 Examples of these include the area to the west of Sanctuary and the section to the north of Sleepy Sound.
 These areas see fewer players but still have guaranteed loot.

 You can also select the main locations on the map that aren’t as popular.
-This changes each season, but typically the ones on the edges like Condo Canyon and Camp Cuddle are solid options.
+These spots change each season, but typically the ones on the edges like Condo Canyon and Synapse Station are solid options.

 For more specific details on the best landing spots, check out our dedicated guide.